freechris/odm-ondocker/docs/README_standalone.md

 Before you proceed, install [Docker and Docker Compose](https://docs.docker.com/compose/#installation-and-set-up).

 ### Install Operational Decision Manager
-To create this this Operational Decision Manger docker image, install one of the following components:
+To create the Operational Decision Manager docker image, install one of the following components:
 * Decision Center, with the WebSphere Liberty Profile option,
 * Decision Server Rules, with the WebSphere Liberty Profile option.